adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/getmediaassociations-service-operation.md

 manager: "ehansen"
 ---
 # GetMediaAssociations Service Operation
-Gets the media associations of the specified entity type from an account?s media library.
+Gets the media associations of the specified entity type from an account's media library.

 > [!NOTE]
 > You must specify the account identifier in the *CustomerAccountId* header element.